Rian-Carter/My-Portfolio/README.md

 #### Created by Rian Carter

-### HTML file utilizing CSS that will provide information about Rian Carter
+### HTML file utilizing CSS that provides information about Rian Carter

 ## Link to Rian's Portfolio